cjkreienkamp/ros-turtlebot3-slam-planning/README.md

 ```
 roslaunch rviz_demo create_map.launch world:="worlds/turtlebot3_world.world"
 ```
 While visualizing the robot in RViz, drive it around in order to build a map of the environment.
 Keep driving until the map is complete and looks similar to the world in Gazebo.
 When finished mapping the world, run the following line of code in the second terminal.
-After running this code, you can end both programs with control-C.
 ```
 cd ~/catkin_ws/src/rviz_demo/maps
 rosrun map_server map_saver -f map1